 ARTICLE 3.
 LEGAL SUBSTITUTIONS.
 Any number of substitutes may enter the field of play or the end zone while the ball is dead.
+Coaches should take care that substituted players do not exceed the total allowed classification points on the field.

 ARTICLE 4.
 ILLEGAL SUBSTITUTIONS.
-If a substitute enters the field of play or the end zone while the ball is in play, it is an illegal substitution.
+If a substitute enters the field of play or the end zone while the ball is in play, or if substitutes result in too many classification points on the field while the ball is in play, it is an illegal substitution.